 - Quickly increase mixer speed to medium and begin slowly pouring the sugar syrup down the side of your mixing bowl into the meringue (being careful not to touch the whisk )until thoroughly combined.

-- Increase the mixing speed to high and whisk sugar and meringue together until glossy and stiff peaks form and the meringue has cooled.
-(The meringue should keep its form.)
+- Increase the mixing speed to high and whisk sugar and meringue together until glossy and medium peaks form and the meringue has cooled (it can still be slightly warm).